Qumulo/docs/rest-api-guide/files/files_locks_smb_byte-range.md

 category: /Files
 methods:
   get:
+    summary: Return a list of all granted file locks that the specified machine owns.
     parameters:
+    - name: owner_address
-    - description: IP Address of the client that owns the lock.
+      description: IP Address of the client that owns the lock.
-      name: owner_address
       required: false
+    - name: after
-    - description: Return entries after the given key (keys are returned in the paging object)
+      description: Return entries after the given key (keys are returned in the paging object)
-      name: after
       required: false
+    - name: limit
-    - description: Return no more than this many entries; the system may choose a smaller limit.
+      description: Return no more than this many entries; the system may choose a smaller limit.
-      name: limit
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_byte_range_grants\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"grants\": {\n      \"type\": \"array\",\n  \